felixengelmann/act-r-sentence-parser-em/README.md

  - Delete output: `(delete-output)`
  - Run a specific sentence, e.g.: `(ps *gg-sr*)` or `(ps "the dog bit the boy")`
  - Run an experiment, e.g.: `(re 'gg-exp1 60)`
+ - If you run into a Lisp error message, type `:pop` to return to the normal Lisp prompt.